mikke89/RmlUiDoc/pages/data_bindings/examples.md

 ```

 This update loop spawns new invaders at regular intervals, determined by the `range` input slider.
 The `data-for` loop ensures that new invaders are displayed automatically.
 The data bindings further ensure that the sprite and color of the invaders are set to the given values.

+A fleshed out version of this example is located in the included `databinding` sample, users are encouraged to check it out and have some fun with the little game.

 {% endraw %}